BurdaMagazinOrg/thunder-distribution/docs/varnish.md

     # "192.168.1.0"/24;
 }
 ```
-Provided example will whitelist only localhost server to do invalidation of cache.
+The provided example will whitelist only localhost server to do invalidation of cache.

 After that, we need to add a script that will actually handle cache invalidation.
 Following script code should be added in ```vcl_recv``` subroutine:
 ```varnish